Choi Jieun: Political career

+Choi has previously held political and public policy roles in the Republic of Korea.
+She served as a senior policy advisor and spokesperson to Lee Jae-myung during his candidacy in the 2022 South Korean presidential election, and earlier as a commissioner of the Presidential Policy Planning Committee under President Moon Jae-in.

 In January 2020 Choi returned to Korea and entered politics.
 She was recruited by the Democratic Party for the upcoming legislative election in April.
 In the 2020 general election, Choi ran for the constituency in Busan – the same constituency Roh Moo-hyun unsuccessfully ran for to overcome regionalism but later became the stepping stone for Roh's presidential campaign.
-She lost to the incumbent parliamentarian from the main opposition party, Kim Do-eup, by the smallest margin the democratic candidate lost in 12 years – a notable figure considering this constituency never elected a democratic parliamentarian since its creation in 1996 and she just entered politics 3 months ago.
+She lost to the incumbent parliamentarian from the main opposition party, Kim Do-eup, by the smallest margin the democratic candidate lost – a notable figure considering this constituency never elected a democratic parliamentarian since its creation in 1996 and she just entered politics 3 months ago.

 In May 2020 Choi was appointed as the international spokesperson of the Democratic Party – the first of its kind in the history of her party and preceding parties.
-In August 2020 the newly elected leader of her party, Lee Nak-yon, re-appointed her to the same post while creating other spokesperson posts for other areas – youth, economy and security affairs.

-In October 2020 Choi joined the party's newly founded "Korean Peninsula Taskforce" as its founding member.
-This taskforce consisted of senior assembly member with expertise in foreign and inter-Korean relations, including later Party Leader Song Young Gil, will seek out to support ongoing momentum in Korean peninsula towards peace irrespective of leadership changes in Japan and United States.

-She also actively promoted the establishment of Gadeokdo New International Airport and the related laws.
-Afterwards, Choi was appointed as the chairperson of the special committee for the Busan Gadeok New Airport Promotion of the Democratic Party.

 In the 2021 by-election, she was widely considered as the Democratic Party's candidate for mayor of Busan.
-It is known that she has been asked to run for mayor election several times from the Busan Democratic Party, and in various opinion polls, she ranked second in the suitability of the Democratic Party candidate and firmly in second place among the Democratic Party supporters.
+In various opinion polls, she ranked second in the suitability of the Democratic Party candidate and firmly in second place among the Democratic Party supporters.
 However, she announced her intention not to run for the major election because the election was held for the reasons attributable to the Democratic Party.
 Later, she supported Kim Young-Chun, who later became Democratic Party's nominee for Pusan Major election.
-Although the Democratic Party lost heavily in the election, Kim Young-chun took first place in the Bukgangseo-eul (Kangseo District and Part of Buk District), where Choi directly led the election.
+Although the Democratic Party lost heavily in the election, Kim Young-chun took first place in the Bukgangseo-eul (Kangseo District and Part of Buk District), where Choi directly led the election.Choi Ji-eun actively pushed to establish the new Gadeok Airport and the law on the new Gadeok Airport, which passed early 2021.
+Afterwards, Choi was appointed as the chairperson of the special committee for the Busan Gadeok New Airport Promotion of the Democratic Party.
+Choi was appointed as the chairperson of the special committee for the Busan Gadeok New Airport Promotion of the Democratic Party.

-In 2021, Choi joined Lee Jae Myung's presidential campaign as a policy advisor and spokesperson throughout the Democratic primary.
-Choi had debated on the value and feasibilities of universal basic income and other Lee's campaign pledges with Yoon Hee Suk before she resigned from the opposition party's candidate.
-She also co-led Lee's primary campaign team in Pusan, and contributed to his unexpected success in Pusan, which is the second largest city in Korea but politically conservative.